marxin/texi2rst-generated/sphinx/cppinternals/cppinternals.rst

 * Void

-  Everything else falls into this category-an identifier that is not currently a macro, or a macro that has since been undefined with ``#undef``.
+  Everything else falls into this category---an identifier that is not currently a macro, or a macro that has since been undefined with ``#undef``.